The Hippo Kinesio-Educational Rehabilitation (Hi.KER) Approach

 within the brain, taking advantage of the property of neuroplasticity, since it is known that our experience in the world requires intense multi-sensory stimulation: this the condition necessary for the brain to develop its abilities: to grow, to learn,

 to work and to change.
-Stimulation is supported by two major factors: 1. the incentive (in this case the games, etc) which strengthens the process of learning and 2.
+Stimulation is supported by two major factors: 1. the motivation (in this case the games, etc) which strengthens the process of learning and 2.
 The repetition of the stimulus(i), which is crucial in the process of neuroplasticity.

 Philosophy of the Hi.K.E.R approach: the process of change taking place within the brain, in the field of therapeutic riding, requires the creation of a structured training framework.
 This “construction” relates to the creation of the